 Scholarship: Inclusion Steps Outside

-Proposals are due May 1 for the Jason David Schleien Memorial Scholarship, a semester-long, stipend-supported internship in the field of social inclusion for people with disabilities, disadvantaged youth, and other underrepresented populations.
+Proposals are being accepted for the Jason David Schleien Memorial Scholarship, a semester-long, stipend-supported internship in the field of social inclusion for people with disabilities, disadvantaged youth, and other underrepresented populations.
 The $3,000 stipend program, which recently became organizationally housed at the Institute, supports students in the University of Minnesota’s College of Education and Human Development who will work with Wilderness Inquiry or a similar organization.

 Wilderness Inquiry is a Twin Cities-based non-profit organization providing inclusive adventure travel experiences for people with and without disabilities.